MetacoSA/NBitcoin/README.md

 # How to debug in NBitcoin source code?

-When a new version of `NBitcoin`, `NBitcoin.Altcoins` or `NBitcoin.TestFramework` are released on Nuget, we also upload a separate symbol package (`snupkg`) with SourceLink enabled.
+When a new version of `NBitcoin`, `NBitcoin.Altcoins` or `NBitcoin.TestFramework` is released on Nuget, we also upload a separate symbol package (`snupkg`) with SourceLink enabled.
 This is enabled from version `4.1.1.73`.

-This mean that it is possible to debug into NBitcoin code, and the source will be fetched transparently from github.
+This means that it is possible to debug into NBitcoin code, and the source will be fetched transparently from github.

 This works on both Visual Studio Code and Visual Studio for Windows.